Israeli strikes kill 2 Hamas men after Gaza rocket attack

 Along the border with the Gaza Strip, some 450 Palestinians clashed with Israeli troops at eight main locations.
 About 20 were lightly wounded.
 Some 4,000 demonstrators gathered in Gaza City and demonstrations resumed in Pakistan, Turkey and elsewhere across the Muslim world as well.

-In Jerusalem, police forces — some on horseback — scuffled with protesters near the Old City and arrested six people who were involved in what they called an illegal protest.
-Two policemen were injured.
+In Jerusalem, police forces -- some on horseback -- scuffled with protesters near the Old City and arrested 13 people who were involved in what they called an illegal protest.
+Four policemen were slightly injured.

 "President Trump cannot take what he doesn't have," said Zuheir Dana, one of the protesters from east Jerusalem.

+In a first, violence spilled into Israel itself, with Arab protesters blocking a major highway in the northern part of the country and hurling rocks at a bus and motorcycle rider, injuring two slightly.
 Israel has mobilized troops in case further violence breaks out.
-The clashes in the West Bank and east Jerusalem have yet to claim lives or spiral into the kind of violence some had feared following Trump's move.
+However, the clashes in the West Bank and east Jerusalem have yet to claim lives or spiral into the level of violence some had feared following Trump's move.

-The flare-up followed clashes Friday between Palestinian protesters and Israeli troops in dozens of West Bank hotspots and along the Gaza border.
+Saturday saw a drop in the scope of the protests after clashes erupted Friday between Palestinian protesters and Israeli troops in dozens of West Bank hotspots and along the Gaza border.
 Two Palestinians were shot dead in Gaza and dozens were wounded in the West Bank.
 In Jerusalem, Friday prayers at Islam's third-holiest site dispersed largely without incident.
 Large crowds of worshippers across the Muslim world staged anti-U.S. marches Friday, some stomping on posters of Trump or burning American flags.

 Trump's announcement on Jerusalem, and his intention to move the U.S. Embassy there, triggered denunciations from around the world, with even close allies suggesting he had needlessly stirred more conflict in an already volatile region.
 The status of the city lies at the core of the Israeli-Palestinians conflict, and Trump's move was widely perceived as siding with Israel.
 Even small crises over Jerusalem's status and that of the holy sites in its ancient Old City have sparked deadly bloodshed in the past.